-As clearly outlined as part of the strategic case, this package of measures is a critical element of the infrastructure required to unlock development and support economic growth in the Bexhill and Hastings area.
-This forms part of the wider package of infrastructure needed to mitigate future problems and maximise opportunities, arising from planned growth in the Bexhill and Hastings area, as set out in the Infrastructure Delivery Plans for the respective Local Plans.
+As clearly outlined as part of the strategic case, this package of measures is a critical element of the infrastructure required to unlocking development and support and releasing economic growth in the Bexhill and Hastings area.
+This forms , by being part of thea wider package of infrastructure schemes needed to mitigate future problems and maximise opportunities, arising from including planned growth in the Bexhill and Hastings area.
+As and are set out in the Infrastructure Delivery Plans for the respective Local Plan.
+Plans.

-This will be in combination withand contributing towards overcoming some of the key issues identified in section 2.10, focussed on reducing vehicle congestion and improving connectivity and accessibility and providing greater transport choice.
+This will be in combination withs, as and contributing towards overcoming some of the key issues identified in section 2.10, focussed on reducing vehicle congestion and improving connectivity and accessibility and providing greater transport choice.